-Knowing how to re-engage email subscribers can be a powerful way to increase gym revenue.
+Knowing how to re-engage email subscribers can be a powerful way to increase open rates, click-throughs, and revenue.
 It allows you to tap into an audience who have already expressed an interest in your offering.
-By sending a few carefully worded emails, you can boost membership sign-ups and secondary spend too.
+By sending a few carefully worded emails, you can boost new customer sign-ups and repeat purchases too.

-There are tried and tested ways of re-engaging an old email list.
-If you haven’t sent any emails for some time or want to target people who didn’t purchase initially, then here’s what to do…
+So, let’s dive into tried and tested ways of re-engaging an old email list.
+If you haven’t sent any emails for some time or want to target people who didn’t buy something initially, then here’s what to do…

 - Enquired but didn’t join, sign up, or purchase

-- Were members once but have cancelled or no longer attend
+- Were customers once but have cancelled or no longer buy

 - Haven’t opened any of the last 5 emails you sent